 When the Environmental Protection Agency (EPA) under President Obama proposed the Clean Power Plan in 2014, it hosted public hearings in four cities: Atlanta, Denver, Pittsburgh, and Washington.
-The hearings provided multiple platforms for American citizens to offer spirited testimony both for and against the plan, Obama’s key climate change policy for cutting greenhouse gas emissions and promoting the use of renewable energy.
+Americans used the platforms to provide spirited testimony both for and against the plan, Obama’s key climate change policy for cutting greenhouse gas emissions and promoting the use of renewable energy.

 That did not meet with the approval of New York State Attorney General Eric Schneiderman, the New York City Mayor’s office, and The New School.

-This month, they partnered to create an additional opportunity for voices to be heard: the People’s Hearing on the Repeal of the Clean Power Plan.
-Held at The Auditorium at 66 West 12th Street, the hearing attracted hundreds of local residents, including members of The New School community, as well as elected officials, who shared their thoughts on a move that could cripple the country’s effort to reduce greenhouse gas emissions — and thereby do further damage to the environment and human health.
+This month, they partnered to create another opportunity for individuals to make their voices heard: the People’s Hearing on the Repeal of the Clean Power Plan.
+Held at The Auditorium at 66 West 12th Street, the hearing attracted hundreds of local residents, including members of The New School community, as well as elected officials, who shared their thoughts on a move that could cripple the country’s effort to reduce the greenhouse gas emissions that harm the environment and human health.

-Kicking off testimony on behalf of The New School was Michelle DePass, Director of the Tishman Environment and Design Center and Dean of the Milano School at The New School and an EPA Assistant Administrator under Obama, who expressed her strong disagreement with the agency’s decision to repeal the Clean Power Plan.
+Kicking off testimony on behalf of The New School was Michelle DePass, Director of the Tishman Environment and Design Center and Dean of the Milano School at The New School.
+DePass, also a former Environmental Protection Agency (EPA) official who was appointed by President Obama to serve as the agency’s Assistant Administrator for International and Tribal Affairs, expressed her strong disagreement with the agency’s decision to repeal the Clean Power Plan.

 “The choice to repeal this plan reflects strategic negligence on the part of Scott Pruitt’s EPA,” said DePass, who was recently recognized by City & State as a 2017 CSR Responsible 100 Honoree.

-Citing the EPA’s 2009 Endangerment Finding, stating that coal-fired power plants contribute significantly to the atmospheric greenhouse gas pollution that endangers human health and the environment, DePass said that “repealing the Clean Power Plan contradicts the legally affirmed duty and purpose of the EPA and will have disastrous human health and climate impacts.”
+Citing the EPA’s 2009 Endangerment Finding, which declares that coal-fired power plants contribute significantly to atmospheric greenhouse gas pollution, DePass said that “repealing the Clean Power Plan contradicts the legally affirmed duty and purpose of the EPA and will have disastrous human health and climate impacts.”
 She pointed to EPA data showing that if the Clean Power Plan was enforced, it would prevent 300,000 missed days of work and school, 1,700 non-fatal heart attacks, 90,000 asthma attacks in children, and 3,600 premature deaths by 2030.

 “Without the Clean Power Plan, thousands of American women, men, and children will be impacted,” she added.
 “Lives will be lost.”